Pernio and chilblains are a painful abnormal reaction of the small blood vessels in the skin when exposed to cold temperatures.

 Keeping your feet warm is an important way to prevent chilblains.
 Wearing warm footwear, including wool socks, wool lined boots, or even using foot warmers when going outdoors can all be helpful.
 Gradual rewarming of the feet when returning indoors is advisable.
 Rapid rewarming in front of a heater or fireplace can make the condition worse.
 Rapid temperature changes should be avoided.

 Sometimes a daily low dose 81 mg (baby) aspirin can help.
 Prescription steroid cream can also help.
-It is also important to determine whether there is an underlying serious condition which should be treated.
+It is also important to talk to your doctor and determine whether there is an underlying serious condition which should be treated.